9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-Change all 'backend;' to 'backend' in translator context.

-1. Change twrp to tabs-with-posts in translations.
-2. Change esc_html(_x).
-3. find all $allowed_kses and use the function.
-4. find all phpcs:ignore -- CSS where we ignore _x, and use wp_kses.
-5. Change domain name or slug of the plugin to "tabs-with-posts", also see how to change the github folder-name/project-name.

 Bug: Find where the cache might be generated different if the user has admin privilege, or find a way to disable admin privilege.